 - Remember to be extra cautious and avoid injury to minimize the demands placed on local emergency response teams.

 - Take out what you take in.
 Carry your garbage with you until you can dispose of it in a safe manner, and keep our pristine national park as pure as possible.
 If garbage bins are full, you need to take your rubbish with you.

 - Respect wildlife and give wild animals plenty of space.
 They’ve been enjoying their time roaming the streets in Banff and Lake Louise.

 Refer to Alberta Health Services' guidelines on travelling.

 It’s important to plan ahead for an exploration of the Lake Louise area.
 Parks Canada shuttles are not running to Lake Louise or Moraine Lake in 2020, and parking is limited in an effort to support physical distancing measures and prevent the spread of COVID-19.
-Sit back, relax and take advantage of Roam Transit between Banff and Lake Louise (route 8X) and Banff and Moraine Lake (route 10).
+Sit back, relax and take advantage of Roam Transit between Banff and Lake Louise (route 8X).

 In your plans, consider alternative destinations or arrange a longer stay in the area, giving you more flexibility and the ability to explore early in the morning or after peak hour traffic.
 For more inspiration, visit the links below.

 The town of Banff and the hamlet of Lake Louise are re-opening with the guidance of the Alberta Government re-opening phases.
 For the best experience in Banff National Park, call ahead to ensure businesses are open before you arrive.

 Alberta is currently in phase two of re-opening, with one final phase remaining.
 Non-medical masks are now mandatory within enclosed public spaces as well as within the Town’s pedestrian zone of the 100 and 200 Blocks of Banff Avenue, a section of Caribou Street, the 200 block of Bear Street and a portion of Wolf Street.